aenix-io/cozystack-website/content/en/docs/terraform.md

 Cozystack has powerful API, which allows you to deploy services using various tools.

 The best option to learn Cozystack API is:
-- Use dashboard and deploy some application from it
+- use dashboard and deploy some application from it
 - discover deployed resource in Cozystack API, and take it as example
 - parametrize and replicate the example resource to create your own resources through API